-- Was the child unable to understand the rule or instruction? - Was the child unable to act differently at the time because of their SEND? - ↓ Is the child likely to behave aggressively due to their SEND?
+- 4 Was the child unable to act differently at the time because of their SEND? - ↓ Is the child likely to behave aggressively due to their SEND?

 If the answer to any of these questions is 'yes', it may be unlawful for the school to sanction the child for the behaviour.